 What is striking is that the endurance condition in particular is rapidly decreasing, while the decrease in anaerobic capacity is much smaller.
 After two to three weeks of inactivity you also start to lose muscle mass, but this is less of an effect than the loss of the aerobic condition.
 This means that after a period of rest, you can still provide a lot of strength and go deep.
 Above all, you notice that you can’t make such intensive efforts often in a row and it takes a long time before you recover.

-Of course it is impossible to keep training for a whole year and you will have to change your focus once in a while.
+Of course it is impossible to keep training for a whole year and you need to change your focus every once in a while.
 This is the only way to stay motivated and enter a new training period with dedication.
 However, the trick is not to sit still for too long.
 That doesn’t mean that you have to train at full capacity again, but that you have to reduce the volume of the training for a period of time.
 By keeping busy three times a week for a short period of time, but with a relatively high intensity, you can maintain your condition for a long time.

 Keeping continuity has a lot to do with setting goals.
 Our application JOIN Cycling can help you with selecting an appropriate goal and following a training plan.
-Our training plans adapt to your available time and training history.
+Our training plans adapt to your available time, goals and training history.
 It’s like having a pro cycling coach for a fraction of the costs.